JGoutin/compilertools/readme.md

 *This module is experimental*

-Actually, even if wheels provide pre-compiled extensions, binaries need to be hightly compatible with all possibles machines for the specified CPU architecture.
+Actually, even if wheels provide pre-compiled extensions, it need to be hightly compatible with all possibles machines.
 There is no easy solution to provide pre-compiled extensions using specific optimisation like SIMD (SSE, AVX, FMA, ...).

 This module help to easily build and distributes optimized Python extensions for multiples architectures.